invopop/frontend-challenge/README.md

 # Frontend Challenge

 Hi!
-Welcome to the frontend challenge.
-First and foremost, **read this document carefully**, as we want to make sure all the implementation details are well understood.
+Welcome to this Frontend Challenge!
+First and foremost, please read this document carefully, as we want to make sure all the implementation details are well understood.

+The challenge has been designed so that you can demonstrate your skills at problem solving, software architecture, and domain knowledge.
+We encourage you to clone, **not fork**, your implementation on Github (or similar) as a public repository, preferably without mentioning the name of the company you received the challenge from.

+Please also add a LICENSE file to your implementation.
+Ideally something that protects your copyrights like [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) or [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## The Challenge